csijcs/snakepipes/README.rst

 ``cd snakepipes``

-Then run the following:
+Run the following using your pull conda path (harris shown for example):

-``conda env create --file snakepipes.yaml``
+``/opt/anaconda/bin/conda env create --file snakepipes.yaml``

 This will create a new conda environment called "snakepipes" into which snakePipes is installed.
 You will now need to create the conda environments needed by the various workflows.